ehinderer/SRI_testing/tests/onehop/README.md

 2. Edit the copied file to remove KPs that the ARA does not access.

 Note: as with the KP template files, you can selectively exclude complete ARA test files or whole subfolders of such files from execution, by appending *_SKIP* to the specific file or subfolder name.

+ARA test templates do not explicitly show the edges to be be tested, but rather, inherit the test data of their dereferenced KP's.
+Once again, an infores tag value should be specified, in this case, for the ARA.
+However, all ARA's are expected to be `biolink:aggregator_knowledge_source` types of knowledge sources, hence, no `source_type` tag is needed (nor expected) here; however, they are checked for proper `'biolink:aggregator_knowledge_source': '<ARA infores CURIE>'` provenance declarations of their TRAPI knowledge graph edge attributes.

 ## Running the Tests